Cover Letter Format: How to Format a Cover Letter in 2023

 Alignment

-Your text should be left-justified throughout your cover letter layout.
+Your text should be left-justified throughout your cover letter.
 The one exception to this might be your cover letter header, depending on the template you’re using.

-• Pro tip Our Cover Letter Builder, you can save your letter in both formats and plain text.
+Save your letter in our Cover Letter Generator in both formats and plain text.

-Here’s a quick recap to wrap up so you can write the perfect cover letter and get an interview.
+Here’s a quick recap so you can write the perfect cover letter and get an interview.

 1. A cover letter format follows a straightforward business letter format.